 Field-hunting tip

-Look in oxidized ore deposits country — that is the host setting where brinrobertsite typically forms.
+Look in oxidized ore deposits country, the host setting where brinrobertsite typically forms.
 If you start seeing quartz, cerussite, galena in float, you are in the right ground.
 Field specimens usually show a fine-grained, massive habit, so train your eye for that shape before scanning the outcrop.